Scientific Name

 Description

 Lithops julii subsp. fulleri is a dwarf succulent with a body that consists of a pair of opposite leaves fused in the shape of an inverted cone.
 The fissure at the top of the body is the division between the leaves.
-It grows solitary or forms clumps of up to 15 bodies.
-Leaves are thick, fleshy, and flat to slightly convex at the top.
+It can grow solitary or form clumps of up to 15 bodies.
+The leaves are thick, fleshy, and flat to slightly convex at the top.
 They are pinkish-gray with impressed brown markings at the upper surface.
-Bodies are up to 1 inch (2.5 cm) tall with a kidney-shaped upper surface that is up to 1.2 inches (3 cm) long and up to 0.8 inches (2 cm) wide.
-The solitary flowers are white and daisy-like and appear from the fissure between the leaves in summer and fall.
+The bodies can grow up to 1 inch (2.5 cm) tall with a kidney-shaped upper surface measuring up to 1.2 inches (3 cm) long and 0.8 inches (2 cm) wide.

 How to Grow and Care for Lithops julii subsp. fulleri